danieldpence/storybook_rails/README.md

-# ViewComponent::Storybook
+# storybook_rails

-The ViewComponent::Storybook gem provides Ruby api for writing stories describing [View Components](https://github.com/github/view_component) and allowing them to be previewed and tested in [Storybook](https://github.com/storybookjs/storybook/)
+The `storybook_rails` gem provides a Ruby DSL for writing Storybook stories, allowing you to develop, preview, and test standard Rails view partials in [Storybook](https://github.com/storybookjs/storybook/).

+## Prior Art
+This gem is a fork of [ViewComponent::Storybook](https://github.com/jonspalmer/view_component_storybook) and has been adapted to work with standard Rails view partials.

 ## Features
-* A Ruby DSL for writing Stories describing View Components
+* A Ruby DSL for writing Stories describing standard Rails view templates/partials
 * A Rails controller backend for Storybook Server compatible with Storybook Controls Addon parameters
-* Coming Soon: Rake tasks to watch View Components and Stories and trigger Storybook hot reloading
+* More to come...

 ## Installation

 ### Rails Installation

-1. Add the `view_component_storybook` gem, to your Gemfile: `gem 'view_component_storybook'`
+1. Add the `storybook_rails` gem, to your Gemfile: `gem 'storybook_rails'`
 2. Run `bundle install`.
-3. Add `require "view_component/storybook/engine"` to `config/application.rb`
+3. Add `require "action_view/storybook/engine"` to `config/application.rb`
 4. Add `**/*.stories.json` to `.gitignore`

 #### Configure Asset Hosts

-If your view components depend on Javascript, CSS or other assets served by the Rails application you will need to configure `asset_hosts` apporpriately for your various environments.
+If your views depend on Javascript, CSS or other assets served by the Rails application you will need to configure `asset_hosts` apporpriately for your various environments.
 For local development this is a simple as adding to `config/development.rb`:
 ```ruby
 Rails.application.configure do